Yellowstone bison herd: Management

-American Bison once numbered in the millions, perhaps between 25 million and 60 million by some estimates, and they were possibly the most numerous large land animal on earth.
-However, by the late 1880s, they had been hunted to near extinction throughout North America.
-The Yellowstone bison herd was the last free-ranging bison herd in the United States being the only place where bison were not extirpated.
-The Yellowstone bison herd is descended from a remnant population of 23 individual bison that survived the mass slaughter of the 19th century in the Pelican Valley of Yellowstone Park.
-To assist in the species' revival, in 1896 the United States government obtained one bull and seven cows from the Lincoln Park Zoo bison herd for Yellowstone.
+American bison once numbered in the millions, perhaps between 25 and 60 million by some estimates, and were possibly the most numerous large land animal on earth.
+However, by the late 1880s, they had been hunted to near-extinction throughout North America.
+The Yellowstone bison herd was the last free-ranging bison herd in the United States, being the only place where bison were not extirpated.
+The Yellowstone bison herd is descended from a remnant population of 23 individual bison that survived the mass-slaughter of the 19th century in the Pelican Valley of Yellowstone Park.
+To assist in the species' revival, in 1896 the United States government added one bull and seven cows from the Lincoln Park Zoo to the Yellowstone herd.
 In 1902, a captive herd of 21 Goodnight plains bison was introduced to the park and then moved to the Lamar Valley and managed as livestock until the 1960s, when a policy of natural regulation was adopted by the park.